-Childress and Associates can help you remove your Private Mortgage Insurance
+Let Childress and Associates help you decide if you can eliminate your PMI

-During the recent mortgage upturn of the mid 2000s, it became common to see lenders requiring down payments of 10, 5 or sometimes 0 percent.
-How does a lender handle the added risk of the small down payment?
+The market was accepting down payments as low as 10, 5 and often 0 percent in the peak of last decade's mortgage boom.
+How does a lender handle the increased risk of the small down payment?
 The solution is Private Mortgage Insurance or PMI.
-This supplementary plan protects the lender in case a borrower is unable to pay on the loan and the worth of the property is less than what the borrower still owes on the loan.
+PMI covers the lender in case a borrower doesn't pay on the loan and the value of the house is lower than what the borrower still owes on the loan.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-How can homeowners refrain from bearing the cost of PMI?
+How homebuyers can avoid bearing the expense of PMI

-Considering it can take countless years to arrive at the point where the principal is only 20% of the initial loan amount, it's crucial to know how your home has appreciated in value.
-After all, every bit of appreciation you've accomplished over time counts towards abolishing PMI.
-So why should you pay it after your loan balance has dropped below the 80% threshold?
-Your neighborhood may not be adhering to the national trends and/or your home might have gained equity before things calmed down, so even when nationwide trends predict plummeting home values, you should understand that real estate is local.
+Because it can take countless years to arrive at the point where the principal is just 20% of the original amount of the loan, it's crucial to know how your home has appreciated in value.
+After all, every bit of appreciation you've gained over the years counts towards abolishing PMI.
+So why should you pay it after the balance of your loan has fallen below the 80% threshold?
+Your neighborhood might not be minding the national trends and/or your home might have gained equity before things settled down, so even when nationwide trends hint at declining home values, you should understand that real estate is local.

-An accredited, licensed real estate appraiser can help homeowners understand just when their home's equity goes over the 20% point, as it's a hard thing to know.
-As appraisers, it's our job to understand the market dynamics of our area.
-At Childress and Associates, we're masters at identifying value trends in Glendale, Kern County and surrounding areas, and we know when property values have risen or declined.
-Faced with information from an appraiser, the mortgage company will generally drop the PMI with little trouble.
-At that time, the home owner can delight in the savings from that point on.
+The hardest thing for almost all home owners to know is just when their home's equity rises above the 20% point.
+An accredited, licensed real estate appraiser can definitely help.
+As appraisers, it's our job to keep up with the market dynamics of our area.
+At Childress and Associates, we know when property values have risen or declined.
+We're experts at analyzing value trends in Glendale, Kern County and surrounding areas.
+Faced with figures from an appraiser, the mortgage company will often drop the PMI with little effort.
+At that time, the home owner can retain the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: